-Response Rationale MSDE Response and the Americas, including the economic and human cost of the Middle Passage.
+Response Rationale MSDE Response Passage.
 In high school, this content is deepened through the lens of institutional slavery's expansion, its role in shaping national policy and sectional conflict, and its lasting legacy on American society and racial inequality.

-Response Rationale MSDE Response Oppose Too much diversity, equity, and inclusion.
+Oppose Too much diversity, equity, and inclusion.
 You will risk losing federal funding because you WILL be reported if this passes.
 In addition, there is incorrect information about limitations on voting.
 Maryland is committed to preparing students for civic life in a diverse democracy.
 This means helping them understand the full scope of American history and government-including the experiences and contributions of all people, as well as the challenges we continue to face as a nation.
 Diversity, equity, and inclusion are not partisan concepts; they are educational principles that help ensure every student sees themselves in the curriculum and is equipped to engage thoughtfully with others in society.
 Regarding the concern about voting content: all instructional materials related to voting are based on publicly available, nonpartisan sources, including constitutional amendments, court rulings, and data from institutions like the U.S. Census Bureau and the U.S. Department of Justice.
 We understand the importance of accuracy, especially around civic topics, and we are committed to continuous review and refinement.